cyffer/python-apis-challenge/README.md

 **The Plot Analysis Measuring Weather Data**

 This random dataset includes 428 cities in  northern hemisphere and 168 cities in southern hemisphere have been compiled and analyzed.
-The following criteria includes scatter plots for the following criteria:
+This analysis includes scatter plots for the following criteria:

 - Northern Hemisphere - Temperature (F) vs. Latitude
 - Southern Hemisphere - Temperature (F) vs. Latitude